BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/README.md

 ## Detecting markers

 The TMA images have three image channels (channel 2-4) that show markers as listed above.
 They are sometimes seen as individual dots, and sometimes clustered.
 We will use the `Menu->Analyze->Cell detection->Cell detection->Subcellular detection` to detect markers.
 It is easier to understand how the tool works if you start to detect markers in one channel.
 Use the Brightness & contrast tool from the toolbar (looks like a half-moon) to make only channel 4 visible in the viewport.
 Zoom in to your region of interest and hoover over a signal to see its pixel intensity in the bottom right corner of the viewport.
 Also hover over the background, and change the `-1` to a threshold that would separate signal from background in channel 4 (see screenshot below).
 A value around 1000 may be good.
-Check the boxes to `split by intensity`, `split by shape`, and `Include clusters`.
+Check the boxes to `Split by intensity`, `Split by shape`, and `Include clusters`.
 Now press `Run.

 ![](images/screenshot_channel4_markers_step1.png?raw=true "Screenshot")